royeshmalvankar/websitetrial/README.md

 # websitetrial

-Overview
+Overview:-

 This is a self-made clone of the UrbanCompany website.
 The project demonstrates various features including a functional login system, image sliders, and a user-friendly interface.

-Features
+Features:-

 Image Slider: A slider to navigate through images.
 Functional Login Button: Redirects to the login page.
 Signup Page: New users can sign up before logging in.
 Home Page Button: Redirects to the home page.

-Technologies Used
+Technologies Used:-

 Frontend: HTML, CSS, JavaScript
 Hosting: GitHub Pages

 Here is a quick glance to self-made clone of urbancomapany website

-Screenshots
+Screenshots:-

 Home Page